AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md

 # Configure system-wide project preferences

-As an `Adobe Workfront administrator`, you can configure the default preferences for all projects created throughout the system.
+As an Adobe Workfront administrator, you can configure the default preferences for all projects created throughout the system.
 These preferences impact project, task, and issue behavior.

 >[!NOTE]
 >
->By default, these preferences are locked and `group administrators` cannot modify them at the group level unless you unlock them for all groups throughout the system.
+>By default, these preferences are locked and group administrators cannot modify them at the group level unless you unlock them for all groups throughout the system.
 For more information, see [Lock or unlock project preferences for all groups in the system](../../../administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md).

 ## Access requirements